Tsetseg19/AppEShop/README.md

 - Firebase for authentication and database services
 - SwiftUI for modern UI components
-- The iOS development community for inspiration and support
+- The iOS development community for inspiration and support # AppEShop